ccamel/awesome-ccamel/README.md

 - [home-assistant/core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first.
 - [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
 - [ivandokov/phockup](https://github.com/ivandokov/phockup) - Media sorting tool to organize photos and videos from your camera in folders by year, month and day.
+- [jlonge4/local_llama](https://github.com/jlonge4/local_llama) - This repo is to showcase how you can run a model locally and offline, free of OpenAI dependencies.
 - [jluccisano/raspberry-scripts](https://github.com/jluccisano/raspberry-scripts) - Some python scripts to play with Raspberry PI
 - [jluccisano/rpi-sprinkler-control](https://github.com/jluccisano/rpi-sprinkler-control) -
 - [joerick/pyinstrument](https://github.com/joerick/pyinstrument) - 🚴 Call stack profiler for Python.
 Shows you why your code is slow!